-A new art gallery in Darwin’s CBD will address these needs, by increasing cultural options for Territorians and visitors, providing a space for the Museum and Art Gallery of the Northern Territory (MAGNT) to showcase art from the Territory’s extensive collection, and the ability to host prestigious Australian and international exhibitions.
+A new art gallery in the CBD will address these needs by increasing cultural options for Territorians and visitors, providing a space for the Museum and Art Gallery of the Northern Territory (MAGNT) to showcase art from the Territory’s extensive collection, and the ability to host prestigious Australian and international exhibitions.

-Given the physical constraints of the current MAGNT facility at Bullocky Point limits its ability to display the immense collections, a masterplan for a new direction and enhanced visitor experience at the MAGNT Bullocky Point site will be developed, taking into consideration the new art gallery in Darwin’s CBD.
+Given the physical constraints of the current MAGNT facility at Bullocky Point and its limited limits its ability to display the immense collections, a masterplan for a new direction and enhanced visitor experience at the MAGNT Bullocky Point site will be developed, taking into consideration the new art gallery in Civic and State Square.

-It is proposed to site the Art Gallery in, Darwin’s Civic and State Square precinct.
-The precinct is to be revitalised to create cool, green spaces for the whole community including families, friends and tourists to enjoy through activated spaces, events and public gatherings.
+The Art Gallery will be in Darwin’s Civic and State Square precinct.
+The precinct will be revitalised to create cool, green spaces for the whole community including families, friends and tourists to enjoy through activated spaces, events and public gatherings.